ts-zen/trycatch/README.md

 const [result, err] = $trycatch(task);
 ```

 This utility adopts a Go-style tuple approach: the first element represents the task’s result, and the second contains any unexpected error.
+Exactly one of these values will be present, while the other will be `null`.

 By leveraging TypeScript’s type system, we ensure that the result remains `unknown` until the error is explicitly checked and handled, preventing the accidental use of the result when an error is present.

 ```typescript
 const [result, err] = $trycatch(() => "succeed!");